taisei-project/taisei/doc/BUILD.rst

 Building ANGLE (Optional)
 '''''''''''''''''''''''''
-`ANGLE <https://github.com/google/angle>`__ is Google's graphics translation layer, intended for for Chromium.
-Taisei packages it with Windows builds to workaround some bugs and performance issues with many Windows OpenGL drivers, and it can be optionally packaged as as an experimental Metal renderer for macOS.
+`ANGLE <https://github.com/google/angle>`__ is Google's graphics translation layer, intended for Chromium.
+Taisei packages it with Windows builds to workaround some bugs and performance issues with many Windows OpenGL drivers, and it can be optionally packaged as an experimental Metal renderer for macOS.

 You need to read
 `this guide <https://github.com/google/angle/blob/master/doc/DevSetup.md>`__ and